ufal/npfl138/labs/faq.md

   To run a script in a non-interactive way, replace the `-I` option with the script to be executed.

-  If you want to run a CPU-only computation, remove the `-q gpu` and `ngpus=1:` from the above commands.
+  If you want to run a CPU-only computation, remove the `ngpus=1:` from the above commands.

 ### TOCEntry: AIC